-Act 196, MCL 15.342 (4) Model Ethics Rules, Rule 4
+Act 196 of 1973, MCL 15.342 (4) Model Ethics Rules, Rule 4

-A Councilmember may accept food served at an open house for a non-profit at which Councilmembers attend.
+A Council member may accept food served at an open house for a non-profit.

-A Councilmember may accept a ticket to attend a political event whether or not the Councilmember has a role in the program at the event.
+A Council member may accept a ticket to attend a political event whether or not the Council member has a role in the program at the event.

-A Councilmember may not accept tickets to sporting events from the University of Michigan.
+A Council member may not accept tickets to sporting events from the University of Michigan.

-A Councilmember may accept tickets to a sporting event from a friend or family member, except if the friend or family member has an existing business relationship with the City or has had such a relationship in the prior 3 years.
+A Council member may accept tickets to a sporting event from a friend or family member, except if the friend or family member has an existing business relationship with the City or has had such a relationship in the prior 3 years.